Lymantria dispar dispar (Spongy Moth)

 It usually takes more than one year of defoliation before trees die; however, conifers that are defoliated may be killed after a single season of defoliation.

 Although the boom and bust cycles of the spongy moth are less severe than during the past, they still require control during years when their populations are high.

 Please see the Lymantria dispar dispar (spongy moth) Spraying Status Interactive Map to see current spray blocks.

 The Pennsylvania Game Commission will conduct their own spongy moth spray program in 2022.
 These spray blocks can be found on the 2022 Pennsylvania Game Commission Spongy Moth Spray Blocks web page.

 Spongy Moth Infestations in Pennsylvania Forests

 The longest-standing effort to manage forest pests on Pennsylvania’s forest lands has been the DCNR’s Bureau of Forestry’s spongy moth (previously known as gypsy moth) program.

 The spongy moth has been causing significant forest damage in Pennsylvania since the 1970s.
-The most recent outbreak occurred from 2013 to 2019 and another outbreak is building for 2021.
+The most recent outbreak occurred from 2013 to 2019 and another outbreak occurred from 2021 through 2022.